OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

     6  fn : real -> real -> real -> real

-These definitions are to be used in each of the following six practice problems.
+The six function definitions and six type-inferencing responses listed above are referenced in each one of the following six practice problems.

 .. avembed:: Exercises/PL/Typing1.html ka
    :long_name: ML type inferencing 1